fl-wer/osu-Offline-Support/README.md

 Then simply change mod combination in **osu!**.

 # ApiKey Security
-Offline Support stores encrypted version of your ApiKey.
+Offline Support stores encrypted version of your osu! **api key**.
 I highly recommend changing encryption key and building project yourself.
-All new releases starting from v3 will have different api key from the source code.
+All new releases starting from v3 will have different **api key** from the source code.